Nextt/wp-audio-player/README.txt

 = 1.4 =
 * Adding a new look and feel compliments of the design by the Codrops theme
 * Making sure that embeds from third-party domains work (such as Amazon)
+* Improved the security for saving data in the WordPress Dashboard

 = 1.3 =
 * Properly escaping URL's when they are returned to the browser (Thanks <a href="https://github.com/tommcfarlin/wp-audio-player/pull/4">pdewouters</a>!)